adammoss/autopilot/README.md

 In test mode the code will a supplied test.png image, rather than live images from the car.

-We have included a base model to show how to inferface with your code.
+We have included a base model to show how to interface with your code.
 To test using this base model

 ```
 python run.py --model base